timothybrown/BSEC-Conduit/readme.md

   - Changed the IAQ Accuracy output from a number to a descriptive string:
   0 = Stabilizing, 1 = Low, 2 = Medium, 3 = High
 - v0.2.3: 2018.10.27
-  - Added automatic detection of BSEC Library file parameters.
+  - Added automatic detection of BSEC-Library file parameters.
 This will help with implementing automatic configuration and builds in the next version.
-  - Added startup checks to verify the BSEC Library directory, bsec_bme680 executable and bsec_iaq.config file all exist.
+  - Added startup checks to verify the BSEC-Library directory, bsec_bme680 executable and bsec_iaq.config file all exist.
 - v0.3.0: 2018.11.05
   - Major changes!